wp-plugins/mycred/readme.txt

 * Added class attribute to mycred_buy shortcode.
 * Added support for profit sharing to Supported Shopping Carts.
 * Added support for WP E-Commerce Shopping cart.
+* Added new constant MYCRED_LOG_TABLE to allow custom table names for the log.
+* Added new Management to settings page allowing to empty the log and reset all user points to zero.
 * Fixed Bug #52 - Notifications add-on does not parse post related template tags.
 * Fixed Bug #53 - General template tags are not parsed in sell content templates.
 * Fixed Bug #54 - mycred_link shortcode does not support target attribute.
 * Fixed Bug #55 - Users can transfer points to themselves.
+* Fixed Bug #56 - Incorrect use of ob_start() in myCRED widgets.

 = 1.2.3 =